-For all its many years in circulation, Craftsman house plans are still capturing the American imagination.
+We offer a wide variety of house plans to choose from; the Craftsman house plans, in particular, are still capturing the American imagination.
 The progeny of two distinct parents, the craftsman can be seen as the quintessentially adaptable American child.

 Paternal influence comes from Englishman William Morris’ rebellion against the Industrial Revolution.
 He perceived a profound discounting of the individual worker and a subsequent dehumanization of labor.
 In response, artisans gained prominence as a way to showcase the quality of individual craftsmanship.
 The mother of this style is the every-woman of the day, caught in the shifting tides of changing social structures and familial obligations.
 The woman of the house no longer typically had live-in servants and was mostly responsible for the housework along with the raising of the children.
 Out of this grew the need for a functional aesthetic, simple yet beautiful; a home for the modern family.